RaxHax/saga-api/USAGE.md

 # Usage Guide: Embeddable Semantic Search Widget

 This guide shows how to embed a lightweight search widget that talks directly to this API deployment (`https://web-production-2d594.up.railway.app`).
 The widget uses the public `/search` endpoint and mirrors the Icelandic UI from the provided template while mapping fields to the API's response schema.

-> The API can be secured with an `X-API-Key` header.
-If your deployment requires it, add the header in the `fetch` call as shown below.
+The API is now open by default—no key is required.

 ## Quick embed (copy/paste)